CH4148MX/garand-docs/proposal.md

 ##### Description

 No-operation.
-The processor will not do anything on this instruction other than increasing PC.
+The processor will not perform any operation on this instruction other than increasing PC.

 ## Management Plan

 The simulator for Garand is written in C++, using C++20 standard.
-All the team member use VS Code to develop the project.
+All the team members use VS Code to develop the project.
 Dear ImGui library is used to provide Graphical User Interface (GUI) for the simulator.
 The source code and this document are version-controlled and hosted on Github.
 Issues and To-do lists are also maintained on Github.